centreon/centreon-documentation/en/monitoring/monitoring-servers/add-a-remote-server-to-configuration.md

 ```
 <!--END_DOCUSAURUS_CODE_TABS-->

-To force the Central's Gorgone daemon to connect to the Remote Server, restart
+**To force the Central's Gorgone daemon to connect to the Remote Server**, restart
 it with the following command:

 ```shell